-Parents may borrow a Federal Direct Parent PLUS Loan on behalf of their dependent undergraduate student if eligible, a credit check is required.
-Funds are loaned by the U.S. Department of Education and Linfield originates the loan.
-Loan funds must be repaid with interest to the federal government.
-For each dependent undergraduate daughter or son, parents may borrow up to the school's estimated cost of attendance, less any other financial aid the student may receive.
-Repayment normally begins within 60 davs of the second disbursement of the PLUS Loan.
-The borrower may request deferment of payment while the student is enrolled at least half time in an undergraduate program.
+Linfield disburses the loan funds at the beginning of each semester for eligible loans.
+Repayment normally begins within 45-60 days of the final disbursement of the PLUS Loan for each loan made.
+The parent borrower may request deferment of payment while the student is enrolled at least half time in an undergraduate program from their federal servicer.
 Interest would continue to accrue during this time.

 The PLUS loan interest rate is a "variable-fixed" rate which is set annually on July 1, and fixed for the life of that loan.
-For 2016-2017 the interest rate is set at 6.31% for loans first disbursed between July 1, 2016 - June 30, 2017.
-A 4.272% loan fee applies at the time of disbursement for loans disbursed on or after October 1, 2015 and before October 1, 2016.
-A loan fee of 4.276% applies at the time of disbursement for loans disbursed on or after October 1, 2016 and before October 1, 2017 due to Sequestration across-the- board budget cuts made by Congress in the Budget Control Act of 2011
+For 2017-2018 the interest rate is set at 7.00% for loans first disbursed between July 1, 2017 and June 30, 2018.
+A loan fee applies at the time of disbursement, for example a 4.276% loan fee applies at the time of disbursement for loans disbursed on or after October 1, 2016 and before October 1, 2017.
 The parent borrower has several repayment plan options for repaying the loan.
 If the parent chooses the Standard Repayment Plan they have up to 10 years to repay the loan.
 The parent may request deferment of payments for up to four years during the time the student is actively enrolled at least half time in an undergraduate program by contacting their federal Servicer.